 - They have a negative test for SARS-CoV-2, OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis (e.g., Streptococcal pharyngitis, Coxsackie virus), OR at least 10 days have passed since symptom onset.

-Hand sanitizer stations will still be used throughout the school plant, including free standing stations around the playground.
+Hand sanitizer stations will still be used throughout the school plant.
 Students will be regularly encouraged to wash their hands throughout the day, including reminder signs throughout the school plant.

 Group Contact Tracing

 Saint Paschal Baylon School will no longer be conducting Individual Contact Tracing.
-The school will now be utilizing the Group Contact Tracing approach as recommended by the CDPH.
-This approach is utilized ONLY for studentsexposed to someone with COVID-19 in a K-12 school.
+As with the end of last year, the school will now be utilizing the Group Contact Tracing approach as recommended by the CDPH.
+This approach is utilized ONLY for students exposed to someone with COVID-19 in a K-12 school.

 - Saint Paschal Baylon School will notify parents of students who spent more than a cumulative total of 15 minutes (within a 24-hour time period) in a shared indoor airspace (e.g., classroom) with someone with COVID-19 during their period of infectiousness.

 - Notification will occur to "groups" of exposed students (e.g., classmates, teammates, etc.) rather than contact tracing to identify individual "close contacts" (e.g., those within 6 feet).